Clean Energy Act 2011: Rudd government

-Gillard Government
+Gillard government

-Following her election as party leader, in various policy announcements in the lead up to the 2010 election, Prime Minister Gillard and Treasurer Wayne Swan gave assurances that no carbon tax would be introduced by a Gillard led government, but that a "citizens' assembly" would be called to sound out public support for a price on carbon.
+Following her election as party leader, in various policy announcements in the lead up to the 2010 election, prime minister Julia Gillard and treasurer Wayne Swan gave assurances that no carbon tax would be introduced by a Gillard-led government, but that a "citizens' assembly" would be called to sound out public support for a price on carbon.

 The 2010 election resulted in a hung parliament in which Gillard secured the support of the Greens and three independents to form a government.
-On 28 September, in a joint press conference with the Greens, Gillard announced that a citizens assembly would not be held and that instead a "multi-party climate change committee" consisting of Labor, Greens and Independent members, would examine the issues.
+On 28 September, in a joint press conference with the Greens, Gillard announced that a citizens assembly would not be held and that instead a "multi-party climate change committee" consisting of Labor, Greens, and Independent members, would examine the issues.

-On 24 February 2011, in a joint press conference of the "Climate Change Committee" – comprising the Government, Greens and two independent MPs – Gillard announced a plan to legislate for the introduction of a fixed price to be imposed on "carbon pollution" from 1 July 2012 The carbon price would be placed for three to five years before a full emissions trading scheme is implemented, under a blueprint agreed by a multi-party parliamentary committee.
-Key issues remained to be negotiated between the Government and the cross-benches, including compensation arrangements for households and businesses, the carbon price level, the emissions reduction target and whether or not to include fuel in the tax.
+On 24 February 2011, in a joint press conference of the "Climate Change Committee" – comprising the government, Greens, and two independent MPs – Gillard announced a plan to legislate for the introduction of a fixed price to be imposed on carbon pollution from 1 July 2012.
+The carbon price would be placed for three to five years before a full emissions trading scheme is implemented, under a blueprint agreed by a multi-party parliamentary committee.
+Key issues remained to be negotiated between the government and the crossbench, including compensation arrangements for households and businesses, the carbon price level, the emissions reduction target and whether or not to include fuel in the tax.

-The Gillard Government proposed the Clean Energy Bill in February 2011, which the opposition claimed was a broken election promise.
+The Gillard government introduced the Clean Energy Bill to parliament in February 2011, which the opposition claimed was a broken election promise.
 The legislation was approved by the House of Representatives in October 2011 and by the Senate in November 2011.

 The Liberal Party vowed to overturn the legislation if elected.